 "Unless you put yourself on the line and give it your best shot, you'll never know what you could achieve." ~ Paula Radcliffe, marathon world record holder from Great Britain.

 There are no guarantees in art.

 Each stroke of paint, each mark might result in disaster of colour or proportion or conversely, it could improve the work and bring about greater beauty.
 Artists speak of many trashed paintings on the road to their one successful painting.

 So I understand what it means to be putting “yourself on the line.”

 Growth (or achievements) in any endeavour can only occur if one is willing to accept challenges and be on that line.

 All winter, this 30 x 60 canvas has been waiting outside the art room.
-The canvas is too big for any of the easels I own so I will work on it propped up on the table in my art room.
+Too big for any of the easels I own, the canvas will be worked on propped up on the table in my art room.